Policy: Section XI

 All Respondents are expected to comply with the assigned sanctions, responsive actions, and/or corrective actions within the time frame specified by in the Notice of Outcome.

-Failure to abide by the sanction(s) or remedies imposed by the date specified, whether by refusal, neglect, or any other reason, may result in additional sanction(s) or disciplinary action(s), including suspension, expulsion, and/or termination from the college.
+Failure to abide by the sanction(s) or remedies imposed by the date specified, whether by refusal, neglect, or any other reason, may result in additional sanction(s) or disciplinary action(s), including suspension, dismissal from the college, and/or termination of employment.